Serving 2 million visitors per year

 Public liability insurance

-Public liability insurance is essential if members of the public come to your premises, or could be hurt in any way by something your business does.
-A public liability insurance policy will cover you for any damages claimed, plus legal representation.
-You’ll find more details in our overview of public liability insurance.
+Public liability insurance is not required by law, but if members of the public come to your premises, or could be hurt in any way by something your business does it’s probably a good idea to have a robust policy in place.

 Product liability cover